 There are certain types of food that will stick more than others these are food that will caramelize, stick and burn easily and quickly.

 Some of these ingredients are:

-Cooking utensils ideally should be wooden, plastic or silicone when preparing meals in an enamel cast iron pot or pan.
+Cooking utensils ideally should be wooden, plastic, or silicone when preparing meals in an enamel cast iron pot or pan.

 Metal will scratch or chip the enamel and this will be a base for all other particles/oil/burn/sticky buildup.

-There is a lot of information out there about what utensiles and accessories you need when preparing food with Dutch ovens.
+There is a lot of information out there about what utensils and accessories you need when preparing food with Dutch ovens.
 In my article here I have done all the work for you so you only have to purchase what you really need.
 A lot of pieces you will already have at home…

-Season the Enamel
+Season Enamel Before Cooking

 When using any cast iron cookware you must remember its heat output properties.

-Cast-iron heats up slowly but when it is hot it retains heat like no other piece of cookware you will ever use.
+Cast iron heats up slowly but when it is hot it retains heat like no other piece of cookware you will ever use.
 For this reason, you should use the following steps to heat up your cookware before putting any food inside to cook.

 2. Heat Source